ParulARMY/C-Programming/README.md

    <hr>

 <b>Lecture 2:</b> Introduction to Variable
  variables are names that points to some memory location.
-A variable should always declare before using it. memory location depends upon the type you use.
+A variable should always declare before using it. memory location depends upon the type you use.<br>
-      -int : 2 bytes or 4 bytes depending upon the compiler.
+      - int : 2 bytes or 4 bytes depending upon the compiler.<br>
-      -char :1 byte
+      - char :1 byte<br>
-Each variable must be define only once but it can be use multiple time.
+Each variable must be define only once but it can be use multiple time.<br>

-   *syntax:* data_type name_of_variable;
+   *syntax:* data_type name_of_variable;<br>
    *e.g:*     int var;
 <hr>